Import Your Car from the US to Canada: Step-by-Step Guide (2026)

 Step 5: Cross the Canadian Border and Pay Taxes/Duties

-When you arrive at the Canadian border, you’ll declare the vehicle and pay applicable taxes and duties.
+When you arrive at the Canadian border, you’ll declare the vehicle and pay applicable taxes, duties, and surtaxes.
 This step involves interaction with the Canada Border Services Agency (CBSA).

-- Duty: Vehicles made in the US, Canada, or Mexico are typically duty-free under the USMCA agreement.
+Duty: Vehicles made in the US, Canada, or Mexico are typically duty-free under the CUSMA agreement.
 Vehicles from other countries may incur a 6.1% duty.

-- RIV Fee: Pay the RIV fee (approximately $325 plus taxes, as of 2020; verify at RIV website) at the border or online via credit card.
+RIV Fee: Pay the RIV fee (approximately $325 plus applicable taxes; verify at the RIV website) at the border or online via credit card.

-Tip: Use the CBSA Duty and Taxes Estimator to estimate costs, but be prepared for slight variations based on exchange rates or appraisals.
+Tip: Use the CBSA Duty and Taxes Estimator to estimate standard costs, but note that the estimator does not currently factor in the 25% retaliatory surtax — you’ll need to calculate that separately.
+Be prepared for variations based on exchange rates or appraisals.

 Step 6: Arrange for RIV Inspection